wtcross/aws-overseer/README.md

 The `us-east-1-dev` overseer defaults to no enforcement, so instances that aren't tagged with an `Overseer` tag will keep on going, with no stops.
 The `us-west-2-dev` overseer will start and stop instances using one schedule:

-- `san-francisco-business-hours`: starts instances every day of the week at 4 AM and stops them every day at 8 PM *<sup>where is the work-life balance</sup>*
+- `san-francisco-business-hours`: starts instances every day of the week at 4 AM and stops them every day at 8 PM

 ...it does have enforcement turned on.
 Instances that don't have the `Overseer` tag will simply be stopped within the first billable hour they are started.